sedelmeyer/predicting-crime/pages/model-trees.md

 ![ada_boost_7]({{ site.url }}/figures/model-trees/ada_boost_7.PNG)
 ![ada_boost_8]({{ site.url }}/figures/model-trees/ada_boost_8.PNG)

+The lower tree depths require more boosting iterations to reach the best accuracies that are not overfit.
+Though, in this case the max accuracies are similar at depth=5 does have a lower max accuracy even after 200 iterations (with data where the first predictor is only marginally better this will be more pronounced).
+The higher the tree depth the lower the number of iterations where boosting starts to overfit.

+The training accuracy mostly remains between 0.30-0.46 (test accuracy ranges between 0.31-0.34) but as the depth increases the max training accuracy gets closer and closer to 1.0.
+At higher depths, boosting is greatly overfitting the training data.

 # Best Model: Random Forest Results
+Random Forest appears to have outperformed all other models and warrants further discovery.
+Below we've added confusion matrices to illustrate our predictions vs. actual values by crime class.

 ***Confusion matrices***

 ![confusion_matrix_rf]({{ site.url }}/figures/model-trees/confusion_matrix_rf.PNG)
 ![confusion_matrix_rf_2]({{ site.url }}/figures/model-trees/confusion_matrix_rf_2.PNG)
 ***AUC***